kodemore/chocs/README.md

 ## Integration with openapi

-Chocs provides middleware which can be used to validate input data and simplify working with inputs by mapping them to dataclasses.
-To provide automatic validation for your request based on open api specification, use `chocs.middleware.OpenApiMiddleware`:
+To provide automatic validation for your request based on open api specification, use `chocs.middleware.OpenApiMiddleware` middleware bundled with chocs:

 ```python
 from chocs.middleware import OpenApiMiddleware